This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Reservations to Make Before Your Washington DC Trip

-Even if you are not a planner (I’m not a natural planner either), taking care of these details will save massive amounts of valuable time during your vacation.
+Even if you are not a planner (I’m not a natural planner either), taking care of these details will save you massive amounts of valuable time.

 Tour Reservations (Avoid long lines)